plastiv/peta-androidsdk/README.md

-Playground to bundle android sdk into docker container
+Playground to bundle android emulator into docker container (without hardware acceleration)
 ------

 Rather then using docker image as is check script to see how to bundle dependencies *you* need into container image.